-CBD isolate is a form of CBD, or cannabidiol, which is a chemical compound present in the cannabis plant.
+CBD isolate is a form of cannabidiol (CBD).
 Unlike full-spectrum CBD products, CBD isolate does not contain any THC — the psychoactive component of cannabis.

 CBD isolate is a good option for those who would like to try CBD, but who cannot or do not want to ingest any tetrahydrocannabinol (THC), which is the active ingredient in cannabis.
 Most other CBD products contain at least a small percentage of THC.